d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Presets
 ### Basic
 This preset only uses optimizations that don't affect the behavior of the avatar.
 * Removes unused components & blendshapes
 * Merges all skinned meshes that are always animated in the same way
 * Merges material slots that use the same material
 * Merges toggles in the FXLayer into a direct blend tree
 ### Shader Toggles
 This preset uses all the above & some new optimizations.
 For this mode you should keep shaders unlocked as it can allow for more merging.
 * Merges meshes even if they are animated/toggled differently by injecting logic into the shaders
 * Merged materials with the same shader even if their properties differ
 * Applies a generalized version of "lock in" to the new shaders

-When shaders are blocked expect:
+Expect the following behavior changes:
+* World effects that rely on projectors/shader replacement don't understand shader toggles and will show like the merged meshes are always visible
+  * Some examples of this are wire frame shaders and screen space ambient occlusion
-  * All merged meshes that now rely on shader toggles are always visible
+* With blocked shaders all merged meshes that now rely on shader toggles are always visible
   * Make sure DPS/TPS penetrators don't show up!
 The optimizer tries to detect and exclude them from shader toggles.
-If it fails you need to exclude them manually.
+If it fails you need to exclude them manually
-  * Some of the merged materials might show up with no texture
+*  With blocked shaders some of the merged materials can show up with no texture
    * If this bothers you, you can uncheck "Merge Same Dimension Textures" to prevent this from happening
 ### Full
 This preset uses all optimizations I use for my own avatars.
 It has some more experimental & some behavior changing ones.
 Testing that your avatar still works as intended is very needed in this mode.
 If it doesn't switch to a lower optimization preset.